BEETL/BEETL/doc/BEETL.md

       -a bwt_SRS013948 \
       -b ${METAGENOME_DATABASE_PATH}/ncbiMicros \
       -t ${METAGENOME_DATABASE_PATH}/ncbiFileNumToTaxTree \
-      -w 50 \
+      -w 20 \
       -n 1 \
-      -k 100 \
+      -k 50 \
       --no-comparison-skip

-It currently generates many output files in a `metaBeetl.out` subdirectory.
+It currently generates many output files in a `BeetlCompareOutput` directory, organised per cycle and containing the information about the BWT ranges of k-mers that start diverging between the input dataset and the database.
-Since the algorithm repeatedly looks up the filenumbers for each BWT-Position we recommend to put these ncbiMicros-C0* files on a disk with fast read access.
 Setting k = sequence length gets you the maximal amount of information but the output file will be large.

-If you are using development snapshots, a different experimental flow is in use from this point.
-With the main BEETL release, we need to concatenate all the results into one file:

-    cat metaBeetl.out/cycle* > metaBeetlOutput.txt

-#### Visualisation of metagenomic results
+#### Gathering and visualisation of metagenomic results

-The `parseMetagenomeOutput` tool is used to obtain a summary of the metaBEETL output which can then be visualized.
+The `metabeetl-convertMetagenomicRangesToTaxa` tool converts the BWT ranges of k-mer matches from the previous stage into genome and ancestor IDs and generates text and graphical output files (currently html files using the Krona javascript visualisation library).

+Since the algorithm repeatedly looks up the filenumbers for each BWT position we recommend to put these ncbiMicros-C0* files on a disk with fast read access.
+Alternatively, if you have enough RAM, you can try `metabeetl-convertMetagenomicRangesToTaxa_withMmap`, which maps these files to RAM.

 Run:

-    parseMetagenomeOutput \
-      -f \
+    cat BeetlCompareOutput/cycle*.subset* | \
-      -b metaBeetlOutput.txt \
+    metabeetl-convertMetagenomicRangesToTaxa \
-      -t ${METAGENOME_DATABASE_PATH}/ncbiFileNumToTaxTree \
+      ${METAGENOME_DATABASE_PATH}/ncbiFileNumToTaxTree \
+      ${METAGENOME_DATABASE_PATH}/ncbiMicros \
-      -n ${METAGENOME_DATABASE_PATH}/metaBeetlTaxonomyNames.dmp \
+      ${METAGENOME_DATABASE_PATH}/metaBeetlTaxonomyNames.dmp \
+      ${METAGENOME_DATABASE_PATH}/normalisation.txt \
+      20 \
-      -w 50 75 100
+      50 \

--w is a vector of wordSizes for which results should be generated.
-The results of the parsing are saved in files named after the chosen word sizes.
-In addition a file will be generated with the information about the largest BWT positions.

-You can look at the files `50`, `75` and `100` by hand, and if you are at Illumina, you can visualise them by running the java program:

-     /illumina/scratch/BWT/metagenomics/Visualisation/visualisation

-Click on the bottom-left button "Load results" to open a data file.
+      - \
+      > metaBeetl.log